matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

   sampled per pixel.
 From my reading I can't confirm this to be the case with Q2RTX, but it seems likely.
-- Blender's path-tracing renderer, Cycles, is very general in that it has to be able to cope with a wide variety of scene types --- different sizes of geometry, different number of lights, and so on.
+- Blender's path-tracing renderer, Cycles, is very general in that it has to be able to cope with a wide variety of scene types --- different complexities of geometry, different number of lights, and so on.
 In contrast, Q2RTX is a very specialized renderer and can thus be optimized for the specific task of rendering Quake levels.